Sustainability Kiosk

 Share :

-Anantara The Palm Dubai Resort Elevates Sustainability with the Launch of an Organic Hydroponic Farm
+Anantara The Palm Dubai Resort Elevates Sustainability with the Launch of an Onsite Hydroponic Farm

-Dubai, 2023 Aligning with the legacy of environmental stewardship, Anantara The Palm Dubai Resort announces the launch of a state-of-the-art Organic Hydroponic Farm, pushing the boundaries of sustainability and nutritious culinary experiences.
+Dubai, 2023 Aligning with the legacy of environmental stewardship, Anantara The Palm Dubai Resort announces the launch of a state-of-the-art Onsite Hydroponic Farm, pushing the boundaries of sustainability and nutritious culinary experiences.

 Embarking on a Culinary Journey Rooted in Sustainability

-Bridging the gap between gourmet and green, our hydroponic farm boasts a Hybrid System of Nutrient Film Technique (NFT) & Deep Water Culture (DWC) with Integrated Gravity-Driven Water Circulation.
-This guarantees our plants receive ample hydration and nutrient support, all under the gentle glow of specially-tailored LED lights that mimic natural sunlight, adhering to a meticulous day-night cycle.
+Bridging the gap between gourmet and green, the hydroponic farm boasts a Hybrid System of Nutrient Film Technique (NFT) & Deep Water Culture (DWC) with Integrated Gravity-Driven Water Circulation.
+This guarantees the plants receive ample hydration and nutrient support, all under the gentle glow of specially-tailored LED lights that mimic natural sunlight, adhering to a meticulous day-night cycle.

 Bountiful, Beyond-Organic Harvests

-Through precise automation and remote monitoring from our head office, we sustainably cultivate a diverse variety of crops – from baby leaves and lettuce to herbs and microgreens, with over 130 varieties available for our chefs to curate their preferred crop plan.
-We pride ourselves on harvesting an impressive average of 11 kgs daily, while operating six days a week, ensuring our guests have access to the freshest possible ingredients.
+Through precise automation and remote monitoring from the supplier support team, the team cultivates a diverse variety of crops – from baby leaves and lettuce to herbs and micro-greens, with over 130 varieties available for chefs to curate their preferred crop plan.
+We currently harvest an average of 11 kgs daily, while operating six days a week, ensuring our guests have access to the freshest possible ingredients.

 Safeguarding Biodiversity and Promoting Health

-In our sterile farm environment, every product is not only organic but elevated beyond typical standards.
-Our plants thrive without the need for pesticides, herbicides, or fungicides, nourished only by NON-GMO seeds and optimised organic nutrients, courtesy of controlled dosing.
+In the sterile farm environment, every product is not only organic but elevated beyond typical standards.
+The onsite hydrponics plants thrive without the need for pesticides, herbicides, or fungicides, nourished only by NON-GMO seeds and optimised organic nutrients, courtesy of controlled dosing.

 A Seamless Blend of Gastronomy and Sustainability

-Embracing the same zeal for sustainability that enabled us to divert an impressive 62% waste from the landfill and save approximately AED 120,000 monthly, this hydroponic farm further propels our commitment towards offering eco-conscious, luxurious experiences.
+Embracing the same zeal for sustainability that enabled the hotel to divert an impressive 62% waste from the landfill and save approximately AED 120,000 monthly, this hydroponic farm further propels our commitment towards offering eco-conscious, luxurious experiences.

 The harvested produce, averaging 10 kilograms of lush, nutrient-rich leafy greens and microgreens per day, goes directly from farm to table, courtesy of our talented chefs.
 This initiative solidifies our commitment to providing gastronomic delights that are not only delightful to the palate but also gentle on our planet.